Deylab999MSKCC/e2g-benchmarking/README.md

 ## Step 2: Clean BED files

 One caveat from the previous step is that there may be duplicate/overlapping enhancer regions since the same enhancer may be present in multiple cell lines or for multiple genes.
 The next step is to sort and merge the enhancer-gene predictions.
 The maximum value for the score column is taken.
+The columns of the BED files will stay the same.

 ## Step 3: Annotate variants

 The next step is to determine whether common variants overlap with enhancers from the E2G links.
+The columns of the .annot.gz files are the chromosome, base pair (position), SNP ID, position in centimorgans, and whether the variant overlaps an ENCODE-E2G link (the value transferred here is the score from the E2G modules).

 ## Step 4: Overlap E2G predictions with fine-mapped GWAS variants